What is ripple? Here's why everyone's talking about the cryptocurrency

-The craze over bitcoin has given other crypotcurrencies like litecoin and ethereum their moments in the media and in the markets.
+The craze over bitcoin has given other crypotcurrencies like litecoin and ethereum their moments in the spotlight.
 Now, it's ripple's turn.

 In recent weeks, ripple's value has spiked, making it the second most valuable digital currency and bringing it newfound attention.